 Thanks to Nation states for being the source of many of the most severe attacks; from basic espionage to others that are aimed at greater disruption.

-There are “cyber weapons” too that are playing due role in the cyberwarfare.
+There are “cyber weapons” too that are playing due role in the cyberwarfare against common types of cyber security threats or cybersecurity threats.
 In some countries, the boundaries between national intelligence and criminal organizations are blurred, where the criminals doing the work of cyber espionage.

-Many vulnerabilities are traded on the “dark web,” a disorganized yet widespread criminal warehouse of the Internet, where hackers can buy malware, ransomware, credentials for breached systems, and many more.
+Many cyber security threats or cybersecurity threats and vulnerabilities are traded on the “dark web,” a disorganized yet widespread criminal warehouse of the Internet, where hackers can buy malware, ransomware, credentials for breached systems, and many more.

 If you’re defending you and/or your business then I don’t think so hackers would ever get to know who you really are?